-To remain in good standing in the department, each PhD student n the five-year program must meet logic requirements, which include demonstrating basic competence in logic by August 31 of Academic Year 2.
+To remain in good standing in the department, each PhD student in the four-year program must meet logic requirements, which include demonstrating basic competence in logic by August 31 of Academic Year 2.

 Basic competence in logic is defined as proficiency in first-order symbolic logic with identity equivalent to a grade of B+ in PHL245H.
 This competence is expected of all candidates prior to the beginning of their doctoral studies.
 Where this is not the case, competence must be acquired as a supplement to the required number of courses.
 Such competence is demonstrated by: